 Education dashboards can also be used externally for the board of directors, parents, and the community.
 With an increased focus on transparency for budgeting, student assessment, and school site performance, public-facing dashboards are becoming more popular amongst districts to demonstrate student success.

 High-Level Insights for Higher Education

 There are many facets to the operation of any college or university.
 Every department, from admissions to finances to facilities, has a unique set of goals, challenges, and KPIs.
 With so many data sources and so many moving parts, visualization is key to ensuring that administrators understand the big picture.

 With self-service higher education dashboards, administrators can view the dashboards that pertain to them on their desktops, access them from anywhere on any device, and receive alerts when thresholds are crossed directly to their mobile devices or email.

 Our education dashboard software is providing universities and school districts around the country with the key to unlocking better insights from information.
 Student success dashboards help provide digestible tracking of important metrics such as enrollment, retention, and graduation rates.
 Facilities dashboards can give operations personnel real-time reporting on energy consumption, building utilization, and maintenance costs.

-The implementation of data visualization techniques in education can be a big step forward in addressing the myriad of challenges facing schools across the country.
+The implementation of education data visualization techniques can be a big step forward in addressing the myriad of challenges facing schools across the country.
 When it comes to developing the minds and skills of the next generation, can we really afford not to make the best decisions we can?